Politico-Media Men Feel the Byrne -

 Guido is all for calling politician’s liars when they are lying.
 The reality is politicians are responding defensively to ‘gotcha journalism’.
 They know that social media is for many their main news source, more so than TV for younger demographic groups.
 Politicians can reach just as many voters without Jon Snow trying to f**k ’em.
 You can call that a crisis in democracy or you can rethink your approach to interviews.

 Byrne also glossed over the elephant in the room, Channel 4 News is now perceived as a left-wing campaigning platform to which Ofcom gives a free pass.
-That the head of Channel 4 News says her vision is of “empowered and daring producers and commissioning editors who want to shape society for the better” which doesn’t work “if all those empowered people are just a bunch of posh boys.”
+That the boss of Channel 4 News says her vision is of “empowered and daring producers and commissioning editors who want to shape society for the better” which doesn’t work “if all those empowered people are just a bunch of posh boys.”
 It is all very well having diverse faces making the news, do they all have to be uniformly left-of-centre?*

 *Dorothy will cite her commissioning of Peter Oborne and Liam Halligan as evidence that there are right-of-centre programme makers on Channel 4.
 The token two have both, funnily enough, used their Channel 4 platform to attack the Tories…